Quantum scarring enhances non-Markovianity of subsystem dynamics: The PXP model and its deformations

 The kinetically constrained PXP model achieved prominence ever since it was shown to describe the experimentally observed constrained dynamics of Rydberg atom based quantum simulators \cite{Bernien2017}.
 The constraint it imposes is of dynamically freezing any two neighboring spin ups $\mid\uparrow\uparrow\rangle$.
 It hosts non-thermalizing scar states in its spectrum \cite{Turner2017,Turner2018}, which leads to revivalist quench dynamics when initiated from initial states with reasonable overlap with the scarred states, the most simple and implementable among such initial states is the Néel product state.

 The base PXP model is defined by the Hamiltonian (in open boundary conditions),

 where $\mathcal{P}_i \!=\!(\mathbb{I} - \sigma_i^z)/2$ projects onto spin-down $\mid\downarrow\rangle$ subspace at each site $i$.
 In the above, we have suppressed writing the boundary terms $(\sigma_1^x\mathcal{P}_2+\mathcal{P}_{N-1}\sigma_N^x)$ but these are included in our simulations.
-However, we have checked that ignoring the boundary terms in our simulations altogether makes no significant and qualitative difference to our results, because for a sufficiently large system they are essentially irrelevant up to some boundary effects.
 Due to this projection, a spin-up or -down at a site $i$ is flipped only if both of its neighbors are in spin-down configuration.
 This is the kinetic constraint of this model due to which the effective/reduced Hilbert (sub)space is much smaller than the full Hilbert space and results in dynamics occurring within this reduced subspace of the full Hilbert space.
-It was shown in Refs.\cite{Turner2017,Turner2018} that this model hosts low-entangled scarred states in its spectrum, exhibits slower-than-linear growth of von Neumann entanglement entropy as well as partial fidelity revivals when initiated from the simple $\mathbb{Z}_2$ (Néel) product state $\mid\uparrow\downarrow\uparrow\downarrow...\rangle$ and its inverted counterpart, which were shown also to have more overlap with the set of scarred eigenstates compared to the other states in the spectrum.
+It was shown in Refs.\cite{Turner2017,Turner2018} that this model hosts low-entangled scarred states in its spectrum, exhibits linear growth (with a rate which is slower than in efficiently-thermalizing systems, and dressed with mild oscillations) of von Neumann entanglement entropy as well as partial fidelity revivals when initiated from the simple $\mathbb{Z}_2$ (Néel) product state $\mid\uparrow\downarrow\uparrow\downarrow...\rangle$ and its inverted counterpart, which were shown also to have more overlap with the set of scarred eigenstates compared to the other states in the spectrum.
 In particular, Refs.\cite{Turner2017,Turner2018} also showed how to analytically construct these scar states exactly or approximately using the so-called forward scattering approximation.
 Its non-thermalizing dynamics was also argued to be proximal to some nearby integrable model \cite{Khemani2019}.
-Subsequently, some exact area-law-entangled scarred states were found in this model \cite{Lin2019,Ivanov2025}, and surprisingly even those with volume-law entanglement \cite{Ivanov2024}.
-In Ref.\cite{Choi2019}, it was numerically shown that the fidelity revivals and the scarred states of the PXP model in Eq.(\ref{PXP}) could be made more prominent and perfect by perturbatively deforming it with certain longer-ranged terms in the Hamiltonian of the form,
+Subsequently, some exact area-law-entangled scarred states were found in this model \cite{Lin2019,Ivanov2025}, and surprisingly even those with volume-law entanglement \cite{Ivanov2024, Mohapatra2025}.
+Approaches to understand quantum scarring in constrained systems based on classical phase space pictures in partial analogy to single-particle scars were studied in \cite{Ho2019,Michailidis2020}, and more recently an approach to understand the dynamical revivals typical of scarred systems based on a broken-unitary picture was proposed in \cite{Rozon2024} for PXP and several other systems.